liferay/liferay-docs/developer/frameworks/articles/front-end-development/05-creating-js-widgets-with-js-tooling/05-using-translation-features.markdown

 By default, the Liferay Bundle Generator creates an empty configuration for translation.
-The translate script instructs the user how to add new supported locales or configure the credentials when it is run.
+The translate script instructs the user how to add new supported locales or configure the credentials when it's run.
 The translate target reads the supported locales you have defined in the `supportedLocales` key of your `.npmbuildrc` file and checks your `*language.properties` files to make sure they match.